Sarthak-Malla/teamProVision/README.md

 ## Research Topics

-* (5 points) Next.js
+* (3 points) dotenv
-    * use next.js for the frontend and backend framework
+    * I'm using dotenv to store my environment variables.
+This is to prevent my API keys from being exposed.
-* (4 points) Google Authentication
+* (5 points) Google Authentication
     * I want register and log in through google authentication.
-I am looking into using FireBase for it.
+Use passport.js to authenticate users through google.
-* (1 points) TailwindCSS
+* (2 points) TailwindCSS
     * use tailwind for easier styling of the pages

 ## [Link to Initial Main Project File](app.mjs)